Your Baby from 6 to 8 months

 Your baby can now recognize you and other people close to him.
 She understands that you have a relationship and will cry when she sees you leave.
 She will be sensitive to strangers.
 She has begun teething therefore, you will notice increased drooling.
 Keep her bib on to avoid soiling her clothes.

-You have a cause to worry if baby cannot grasp things by 8 months or cannot smile.
-Pay attention if baby cannot make eye contact and does not seem to recognize you or others close to him.
+You have a cause to worry if the baby cannot grasp things by 8 months or cannot smile.
+Pay attention if the baby cannot make eye contact and does not seem to recognize you or others close to him.

 How your life has changed

 How to lose weight after baby: the good news is that you can now take up your pre-birth exercise regime.
-You however need to be cleared by your health care provider.
+You, however, need to be cleared by your health care provider.
 Healthy living: instead of going to the gym, get creative and take up home exercises which can allow you to work out with your baby.

 You still do not have your pre-baby body and you may experience body image issues.
 You now have control of your bladder.
 You will notice that these past few months, even without trying to, you have surrounded with yourself with other mothers.
 Do not feel guilty if you find that you have nothing to talk about with your childless friends.
 Instead, seize this opportunity to expand your network of friends.

 Tip: “I decided to try baby led weaning with my second child and it is working out great.
 Instead of mashing all the different foods together and spoon-feeding she, I let she explore the softer family foods.
-It is a bit messy, but at 8 months, she can feed herself and can eat some of the regular foods I cook for her and rest of her family,” shares Susan Makori, a 33-year-old mother of two.
+It is a bit messy, but at 8 months, she can feed herself and can eat some of the regular foods I cook for her and rest of her family,” shares Susan Makori, a 33-year-old mother of two

 You might find the Solid Feeding Guide useful through this stage of your baby’s development.

 We have curated colourful and round-edged utensils to solve all your weaning problems.
 Start here.